tytydraco/yessleep/out/I_was_an_editor_for_a_TV_show_about_the_paranormal_The_following_interview_was_never_aired.md

 JJ: So, you're saying some advanced extraterrestrial civilization sent this message just to tell you that life is meaningless?
 Why do you think they'd do that?

-RR: Why do musicians sing sad songs when they're sad?
+RR: Why do musicians write sad songs when they're sad?
 Why do people leave notes for their loved ones to find before offing themselves?
 Hell, why are we having this conversation now?

 JJ: So, you're saying it’s less a message and more like… an act of catharsis, kind of.
 Alright, Richard, one last question and I think we can wrap it up.
 I’m curious, does that "blueprint" of yours mention anything about what's outside the universe?